AelinXYZ/AELIPs/content/aelips/aelip-19.md

 <!--This is the problem statement.
 This is the *why* of the AELIP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the AELIP proposes changing how something is calculated, you must address *why* the current calculation is inaccurate or wrong.
 This is not the place to describe how the AELIP will address the issue!-->

 The current state of the protocol only allows sponsors to create a pool as a first step, inviting investors to send funds without knowing what the deal will be.
-When the pool closes, a deal may be presented and funded, and investors can decide if whether or not they accept it or withdraw their funds from the pool.
+When the pool closes, a deal may be presented and funded, and investors can decide if they want to accept the deal or withdraw their funds from the pool.

 This model works perfectly well for when a sponsor needs to know how much funds they can raise through a pool before making a deal with a counter party.
 Then they both can discuss the terms (amount of tokens, price, vesting...etc) based on how much there is in the pool.
 Going to the counter party and discussing deal terms before knowing how much interest the community has for the project itself could be a waste of time if at the end, not enough money has been raised.